awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-getting-started-multiple-accounts.md

 **To verify the Systems Manager service principal is enabled in AWS Organizations**

 1. Install and configure the AWS Command Line Interface \(AWS CLI\), if you haven't already\.
-For information, see [Installing CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [Configuring CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) management account\.
+For information, see [Installing CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [Configuring CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)\.

 1. [Download](https://aws.amazon.com/cli/) the latest version of the AWS CLI to your local machine\.